Summary for Coelotes terrestris (Araneae)

 Woodland and scrub.
 C. terrestris occurs mainly in woodland, under fallen logs, among litter at the bases of trees, also sometimes in mossy banks, or mature heathland with some scrub.
 Males are adult in autumn and spring, females probably for most of the year.
 The eggs are laid in the female's silken tube.
 When the young hatch they feed on the mother's prey until early winter, when the mother dies and the young feed on her remains before dispersing in the spring.

-Widespread, recorded from 49 hectads post 1992, but rather local and never abundant within its restricted range.
+Widespread, but rather local and never abundant within its restricted range.
 No evidence of decline.

 The loss of semi-natural woodland to intensive forestry, and the loss of mature heathland.
 The removal of fallen logs and dead wood.